 6. Find Your Brand

 Finding your brand is the starting point of finding your wine bar cabinet and shelf storage.
-Your storage and display options should be on brand.
+Your beverage storage and display options should be on brand.
 This will help your brand be consistent throughout your wine bar.
 Studying branding and marketing will help.

 5. Measure Your Space